Is your Jade plant turning dark green?

 You can even put it beside a bigger plant so that it will get partial light in the morning and afternoon.

 Make these little adjustments in your balcony garden, and I’m sure you will have lush green leaves on your Jade plant soon.

 4. Put It In Direct Sunlight For A Few Hours

 Well, technically, you can also grow it in direct sunlight.

 But you will need to change its location every few hours or days depending on the intensity and direction of sunlight.

 If you want to keep it in direct light, you should only put it in this light for only a couple of hours.

 Don’t let the plant sit in scorching sunlight for the entire day.

-This is especially important for harsh weather conditions like heatwaves in summers.
+This is especially important for harsh weather conditions like heat waves in summer.